-- 7.1 The period of registration will commence on the date the student registers on a programme. - 7.2 The minimum and maximum periods within which a student will be expected to complete the programme of study and associated assessment, including the time period for any resit assessments, stated in the box below.
+- 7.1 The period of registration will commence on the date the student registers on a programme. - 7.2 The minimum and maximum periods within which a student will be expected to complete the programme of study and associated assessment, including the time period for any resit assessments, are stated in the box below.

-The duration of each course is detailed in the Programme Specification document which can be found on the relevant course page on the Lincoln College website (https://www.lincolncollege.ac.uk/higher-education/career-degrees/).
-The normal maximum time limit for the completion of an award is generally three years longer than the normal period of study identified in the Programme Specification.
-(N.B.
+The duration of each course is detailed in the 'Key Facts' section on the relevant course page which can be found on the Lincoln College website:

+The normal maximum time limit for the completion of an award is generally three years longer than the normal period of study identified in the Programme Specification (N.B.
 Student Loan Company rules may differ).
 This would be six years for a typical Bachelors Degree of three years full-time duration.
-For part time students this would be the planned duration of the programme plus an additional three years.
+For parttime students, this would be the planned duration of the programme plus an additional three years.
 The maximum time limit includes all periods of reassessment.

-7.3 Subject to paragraph 7.5 below, a student will remain registered for the maximum period of the award or until they have achieved the award or the registration has been terminated, whichever comes first.

-- 7.4 The period of registration may be extended if: - (a) the student has had to resit or retake parts of their programme of study, see Section D; - (b) the student has been unable to study or complete a year of study due to extenuating circumstances, see Section F; - (c) the student has been given permission to take a study break as described in Section 8 below. - 7.5 A student's registration may be terminated if the student has: - (a) committed a serious disciplinary offence or be deemed as unfit to study; - (b) exhausted all opportunities to remedy failure or has made insufficient progress through their programme of study at the required stage; - (c) formally notified the institution that they wish to discontinue their studies and so discontinue their programme; - (d) failed to comply with their financial commitment to the partner institution.
+- 7.3 Subject to paragraph 7.5 below, a student will remain registered for the maximum period of the award or until they have achieved the award, or the registration has been terminated, whichever comes first. - 7.4 The period of registration may be extended if: - (a) the student has had to resit or retake parts of their programme of study, see Section D; - (b) the student has been unable to study or complete a year of study due to extenuating circumstances, see Section F; - (c) the student has been given permission to take a study break as described in Section 8 below. - 7.5 A student's registration may be terminated if the student has: - (a) committed a serious disciplinary offence or be deemed as unfit to study; - (b) exhausted all opportunities to remedy failure or has made insufficient progress through their programme of study at the required stage; - (c) formally notified the institution that they wish to discontinue their studies and so discontinue their programme; - (d) failed to comply with their financial commitment to the partner institution.